crypto523/verified-consensus/docs/description_and_informal_proof.md

 ```

 Implementations may choose to use an existing progressive balances cache if they have one,
-or to compute one anew in a single iteration, bringing the total number of $O(n)$ iterations in
+or can compute one anew in a single iteration, bringing the total number of $O(n)$ iterations in
 epoch processing to 2.

 ```python